MohamedSabith97/Functional-Doc_HRM/New_Format.md

       - *In The action field is following to,*

-        **1-[Move to  Waiting for Return](#waiting-for-return)** - User dicided and refer to [Waiting for Return](#waiting-for-return) stage. if employee does'nt return on date.
+        **1-[Move to  Waiting for Return](#waiting-for-return)** - User dicided and refer to [Waiting for Return](#waiting-for-return) stage.

 - ### **Return From Vacation:**

     - If employee returned, Muqeem status will change to the employee status as inside-kingdom status.

-    - If does not complete with muqeem integration, then it will process manually with validate the employee status, and that request complete with reqular check-in process,
+    - If does not complete the stage with muqeem integration, then it will process manually with validate muqeem status and employee status, and complete the request,

         - *In The action field is following to,*